-Venezuela's Maduro warns of war if 'revolution' toppled
+Venezuela says Supreme Court attacked from helicopter

+The helicopter had also flown over the Interior Ministry, he said.
+"I demand that the MUD (opposition coalition) condemns this eminently coup-mongering attack," Maduro added.

+The pro-government Supreme Court is particularly hated by Maduro's opponents for its string of rulings bolstering his power and undermining the opposition-controlled legislature.

-CARACAS Venezuela's President Nicolas Maduro warned on Tuesday that he and supporters would take up arms if his socialist government was violently overthrown by opponents who have been on the streets protesting for three months.
+Earlier, Venezuela's leader warned that he and supporters would take up arms if his socialist government was violently overthrown by opponents who have been on the streets since April.
+At least 75 people have died in the unrest.

-"I'm telling the world, and I hope the world listens after 90 days of protest, destruction and death," Maduro said in reference to anti-government unrest that has led to at least 75 deaths in the OPEC nation since April.
+"I'm telling the world, and I hope the world listens after 90 days of protest, destruction and death," Maduro said then.

 "If Venezuela was plunged into chaos and violence and the Bolivarian Revolution destroyed, we would go to combat.
 We would never give up, and what couldn't be done with votes, we would do with weapons, we would liberate the fatherland with weapons."

-Maduro, 54, was speaking at a rally to promote a July 30 vote for a special super-body called a Constituent Assembly, which could rewrite the national charter and supersede other institutions such as the opposition-controlled congress.
+Maduro is pushing a July 30 vote for a special super-body called a Constituent Assembly, which could rewrite the national charter and supersede other institutions such as the opposition-controlled congress.

 He has touted the assembly as the only way to bring peace to Venezuela.
 But opponents, who want to bring forward the next presidential election scheduled for late 2018, say it is a sham poll designed purely to keep the socialists in power.